Governors oppose National Guard move to Space Force

 Only two state governors, Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott, did not sign on to the letter.
 Both states have a vested interest in Space Force operations and development, with Patrick Space Force Base in Brevard County, Florida being one of the five current bases of the military branch.
 National Aeronautics and Space Administration (NASA) also has operations in both states.

+A version of this story was originally published by Iowa Capital Dispatch.
+Like South Dakota Searchlight, it’s part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Iowa Capital Dispatch maintains editorial independence.
+Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.
+Follow Iowa Capital Dispatch on Facebook and Twitter.

-The post Governors oppose National Guard move to Space Force appeared first on Pennsylvania Capital-Star.
+The post Governors oppose National Guard move to Space Force appeared first on South Dakota Searchlight.